WTFPL

 The WTFPL is a permissive free software license.
 As a public domain like license, the WTFPL is essentially the same as dedication to the public domain.
 It allows redistribution and modification of the work under any terms.
 The name is an abbreviation of Do What The Fuck You Want To Public License.

 The first version of the WTFPL, released in March 2000, was written by Banlu Kemiyatorn for his own software project.
 Sam Hocevar, Debian's former project leader, wrote version 2.

 Characteristics

-The WTFPL intends to be a permissive, public-domain-like license.
-The license is not a copyleft license.
-The license differs from public domain in that an author can use it even if they do not necessarily have the ability to place their work in the public domain according to their local laws.
+The WTFPL intends to be a permissive, public-domain-like license (not a copyleft).
+It differs from public domain in that an author can use it even if their country's laws provide no mechanism to renounce one's own copyright.

 The WTFPL does not include a no-warranty disclaimer, unlike other permissive licenses, such as the MIT License.
 Though the WTFPL is untested in court, the official website offers a disclaimer to be used in software source code.